 Swoopes’ predecessor and most likely inspiration was Lusia Harris.
 Harris is credited as the first and only woman ever officially drafted by the National Basketball Association (NBA), a men’s professional basketball league.
 The WNBA was yet to exist.
 However although she was picked over 33 male candidates Harris never actually played for the NBA.
 It later transpired that she turned down the offer due to her pregnancy.
 However that doesn’t take away from her achievements.
 She was MVP multiple times throughout her college career, won a gold medal at the Pan American games, and scored the first ever points in a women’s Olympic basketball tournament.
 As if that wasn’t enough she even has an academy nominated film – aptly titled The Queen of Basketball .

-These women have changed their retrospective games, and pioneered their sport.
-The legacies they have left continue to inspire rising young athletes, who in turn will inspire the next generation.
-Women, for as long as they have been allowed to participate have broken barriers in the sporting world.
-And thanks to those that came before them, they can continue to do so on the already part paved path to equality.
+These women have changed their retrospective games, and pioneered their sports.
+The legacies they’ve left behind continue to inspire rising young athletes, who in turn will inspire the next generation.
+For as long as they have been allowed to participate, women have broken barriers in the sporting world.
+And thanks to those who came before them, they can continue to do so, continuing to pave the path towards true equality.